Take the Quiz

 Before your home loan is formally approved the bank will need to undertake a valuation of the property.
 Before settlement you’ll receive a pre-settlement adjustment from your solicitor or conveyancer which will note any adjustments required (such as council rates, water rates, land tax and strata levies).
 If you have purchased a home or apartment, you should also have a pre-settlement inspection and make arrangements for insurance of your new home.
 Make sure you double check your numbers also, you know your situation better than anyone.
 If you are required to pay stamp duty on your property, ensure you check the timeframe for payment with your solicitor or conveyancer as it varies in each state and can be dependent on the timeframe between exchange and settlement.

-The big day finally arrives when you become the proud owner of a home, apartment or block of land to build a place to call your very own.
-This is when your team of experts comes into its own.
+The big day finally arrives when you become the proud owner of a home to call your very own and a successful first time home buyer.
+This is when your team of property experts comes into its own.
 Your solicitor will liaise with your lender and the vendor’s solicitor and once final payment is made, usually through an online system called PEXA, the property is legally yours.
 Don’t forget to arrange for your relevant utilities to be connected too.
 Congratulations!
 It’s time celebrate!

 First Home Buyer Testimonials